 The biggest contract that the council is set to approve is with the firm RossDrulisCusenbery Architecture, which has spent several years assessing the city's public-safety needs and drawing up plans for a new police headquarters.
-In December 2015, the council agreed that the new building should be go up on a what is now a parking lot on Sherman, between Birch and Ash streets, kitty-corner from Santa Clara County Superior Court building.
+In December 2015, the council agreed that the new building should go up on what is now a parking lot on Sherman, between Birch and Ash streets, kitty-corner from the Santa Clara County Superior Court building.
 Construction of the three-story headquarters would only begin after the city builds a garage on another parking lot, off of Birch and behind Antonio's Nut House.

 The parking structure will add 160 new parking stalls to the site, for a total of 460 spaces, and also include retail space.

 Both the public-safety building and the new garage near California Avenue are included in the Infrastructure Plan that the council approved in 2014.
 The police building in particular has been a high city priority for more than a decade, with several independent assessors and citizen committees concluding that the existing police headquarters at City Hall is too small and seismically weak.
 A citizen committee that the city established to review Palo Alto's infrastructure needs concluded in a 2011 report that the existing structure is "unsafe and vulnerable."

 According to the city's request for proposals, the parking garage and the public-safety building are expected to take about three years to complete.
 Much of 2017 will be spent on design reviews and environmental analysis, work that officials hope to complete by the end of the year.
 Under the city's tentative timeline, completion of the parking garage is targeted for late summer 2018, while the public-safety building would be up in late spring 2021.